 Ingredients

-• 3 cups (9.5 oz.) sliced mushrooms crimini or baby bella
+- 3 cups sliced mushrooms 9.5 ounces, crimini or baby bella

 Instructions

-• PREP: Before starting this recipe, thinly slice (1/2-inch thick) the mushrooms.
-Coarsely chop the rotisserie chicken into small bite-sized pieces.
-If desired, coarsely chop the baby spinach -- just quickly run a knife through a few times.
-(It's fine to leave it whole too if you don't mind larger spinach pieces.)
+- Before starting, thinly slice mushrooms (1/2-inch thick).
+Coarsely chop the chicken into small, bite-size pieces.
+If desired, coarsely chop the baby spinachโjust quickly run a knife through a few times.
+(Itโs fine to leave it whole too.)

-• PASTA: Heads-up: We are going to be saving some of the pasta cooking water so don't drain it all!
-Bring a large pot of water to a boil; once boiling, generously salt the water.
-(I add 1 teaspoon to every 4 cups of water; don't skip this or the whole dish will taste under-seasoned.)
-Cook, following package directions, but cook for 1 minute less than it directs.
-(We'll cook the pasta more in a second.)
-Right before draining, remove 1 cup of the pasta cooking water.
-(I do this with a glass liquid measuring cup.)
+- Heads-up: We are going to be saving some of the pasta cooking water, so don't drain it all!
+Bring a large pot of water to boil; once boiling, generously salt the water.
+(I add 1 teaspoon to every 4 cups of water; donโt skip this or the whole dish will taste under-seasoned.)
+Cook, following package directions, for 1 minute less than directed.
+Right before draining, remove 1 cup of the pasta water.
 Drain the pasta.

-• MUSHROOMS AND GARLIC: Meanwhile, heat a large skillet or pot (I use a deep 12-inch cast-iron skillet.) over medium heat.
-Add 2 tablespoons butter and 1 tablespoon oil.
+- Meanwhile, heat a large skillet or pot (I use a deep 12-inch cast-iron skillet.) over medium heat.
+Add 2 tablespoons butter and the oil.
 Once butter is melted, add in all the sliced mushrooms.
-Cook, stirring occasionally until the mushrooms start to turn a nice golden brown and all their liquid has evaporated, about 5 minutes.
+Cook, stirring occasionally, until mushrooms start to turn a nice golden brown and all their liquid evaporates, about 5 minutes.
 Season to taste with salt and pepper.
 (I add 1/4 teaspoon salt and 1/2 teaspoon pepper.)
 Add Italian seasoning.
-Once the mushrooms are nice and golden, add the remaining 1 tablespoon butter and the garlic.
-Stir for another 1-2 minutes or until everything is golden.
+Once mushrooms are nice and golden, add remaining 1 tablespoon butter and the garlic.
+Stir for another 1โ2 minutes or until everything is golden.
 By this time, you will likely be ready to drain the pasta.

-• FINISHING: Back to the skillet: Over low heat, add the entire container of the Boursin cheese, the chicken, and the drained pasta on top (right after it's been drained).
-Use tongs to briskly toss everything, while adding in small amounts of the reserved pasta water.
+- Back to the skillet: Over low heat, add the entire container of the Boursin cheese, the chicken, and the drained pasta on top (right after itโs been drained).
+Use tongs to briskly toss everything, while adding small amounts of the reserved pasta water.
 (I usually add about 1/2 up to 3/4 cup.)
-Add Parmesan cheese and toss until everything is well coated, adding more pasta water as needed.
-Tossing while adding the pasta water should turn the sauce very creamy and should coat everything nicely while clinging to the pasta.
-Add in the spinach and gently toss with tongs to wilt.
-Once wilted, remove the pan from heat.
-Taste and adjust adding more salt and pepper as needed until the flavors sing.
+Mix in Parmesan, adding more water as needed, until the sauce is creamy and clings to the pasta.
+Add spinach and gently toss with tongs to wilt.
+Once wilted, remove skillet from heat.
+Taste and adjust, adding more salt and pepper as needed until the flavors sing.

 Video